AnjaliMizJ/SQL-/Case Study #5 Data Mart.md

 Using this analysis approach - answer the following questions:

-**What is the total sales for the 4 weeks before and after 2020-06-15?
-What is the growth or reduction rate in actual values and percentage of sales?**
+<h4 align=left>1.
+What is the total sales for the 4 weeks before and after 2020-06-15?
+What is the growth or reduction rate in actual values and percentage of sales?</h4>